jboss-developer/jboss-eap-quickstarts/picketlink-authorization-idm-ldap/README.md

 ### Configure the Quickstart to Use Your LDAP Server

-To run this quickstart using your own LDAP Server, modify the String constant values in the  `org.jboss.as.quickstarts.picketlink.idm.ldap.jsf.IDMConfiguration` class to the connection values for your LDAP server.
+To run this quickstart using your own LDAP Server, modify the String constant values in the  `org.jboss.as.quickstarts.picketlink.idm.ldap.IDMConfiguration` class to the connection values for your LDAP server.

 ### Configure the Quickstart to Use the Embedded LDAP Server